The Wild Swans (1977 film): International releases

 The film was dubbed in English in 1983 by Sound Shop Inc. in New York under the direction of Peter Fernandez and released by Turner Program Services.
 It was later released on VHS in 1984 by RCA Columbia Pictures Home Video.

 In Italy, the film was theatrically released on 24 November 1978 under the title "Heidi Becomes Princess" (Italian: Heidi diventa principessa).
 This was done to capitalize on a vague likeness between Eliza and Heidi from Heidi, Girl of the Alps, which had gained huge popularity in Italy that same year.
 Eliza's name was changed to Heidi in the film, and Heidi's Italian child voice actress was hired to dub the character.
 The Italian version is a few minutes shorter, and features narration provided by the Italian narrator of the Heidi series.

-The film was also dubbed in Spanish, French, German, Hungarian, Russian, Greek, Korean, and Arabic.
+The film was also dubbed in Spanish, French, German, Hungarian, Russian, Greek, Korean, Cantonese, and Arabic.